-Robert Michael Dudley has served as Co-Founder, Chief Executive Officer and Director of TransCode since January 2016.
+Robert Michael Dudley served as Co-Founder, former Chief Executive Officer and former Director of TransCode from January 2016 to January 2024.
 Prior to founding TransCode, Mr. Dudley co-founded and was CEO and Chairman of Artemes Technologies, Inc. a Boston-based drug delivery technology company that specialized in customized drug delivery systems for injectable medications, from June 2012 to October 2015.
 Previously, he held executive level leadership positions with industry leaders in medical devices for imaging, drug delivery, and surgical applications.
 He has additional experience in the diagnostics industry and web-based clinical trial applications as well as patient monitoring and information systems for hospitals.
 Mr. Dudley began his career as a Cancer Research Associate at Harvard Medical School conducting immunology and biochemistry research in the field of tumor-associated blocking factors in breast cancer from April 1973 to December 1975.
 Mr. Dudley obtained a BS degree in Biological Sciences with a concentration in Immunology and Chemistry from Kent State University in Kent, Ohio.
-We believe Mr. Dudley is qualified to serve on our board of directors because of the perspective and experience he brings as our Chief Executive Officer, his educational background and his strong scientific knowledge.